-- The construction can be made product-specific, which is saying an MNC has done research that there is a particular product that can be sold in a particular country and will have huge demand.
+- The construction can be made product-specific, saying an MNC has done research that a particular product can be sold in a particular country and will have huge demand.
 So that product says has a very short shelf life.
 So the facility should be very close to the market where the company is planning to build it.
-It should be connected with good roads and ample logistic should be available for better transportation.
-So keeping everything in mind it gets essential to build a facility dedicated to a particular product.
+It should be connected with good roads, and ample logistic should be available for better transportation.
+So keeping everything in mind, it gets essential to build a facility dedicated to a particular product.

 - Safety norms are changing daily.
-So it could be that an OLD facility will not have all the safety norms required in the current time and it will be really difficult to install them as the old facility was not made in that way.
-So, for this reason, it is always better to construct a new facility considering all the new fire and safety norms
+So it could be that an OLD facility will not have all the safety norms required at the current time, and it will be really difficult to install them as the old facility was not made in that way.
+So, for this reason, it is always better to construct a new facility considering all the new fire and safety norms.

 Limitations of Green Field Investment

 - Green-Field Investments are extremely Time-consuming.
 When a company plans to do a green Field Investment, it will have to start looking for vacant land and then start contacting companies who will help them build up the facility.
 The construction itself takes several years.
 So by the time the facility is constructed, the demand for the product for which the facility was being constructed may erode.